jcnelson/mach2/README.md

 Mach2 is a prototype system for building self-custodial Bitcoin DeFi systems on Stacks.
-BTC providers lock their BTC on-chain for a certain period of time, and while it is locked, they work within Mach2 to instantiate a wrapped "M2BTC" token which is backed by pre-signed, post-dated Bitcoin transactions.
-As users transfer M2BTC in Mach2, they append new transactions to a directed acyclic graph (DAG) of off-chain Bitcoin transactions rooted at one or more BTC provider lock-up transactions.
+BTC providers lock their BTC on-chain for a certain period of time, and while it is locked, they use Mach2 to instantiate a wrapped "M2BTC" token which is backed by pre-signed, post-dated Bitcoin transactions.
+As users transfer M2BTC on Stacks, they append new transactions to a directed acyclic graph (DAG) of off-chain Bitcoin transactions rooted at one or more BTC provider lock-up transactions.
 If the BTC provider opts not to extend their lock time, then the DAG becomes mineable, and all M2BTC holders receive their